Ian6190/azure-network-protocols/README.md

-# Adding Users and Remote Access Lab
+# Adding Users and Remote Access

 ## Summary
 I created multiple users in Active Directory, applied group policies to manage locked accounts, verified the policies, unlocked accounts, and reset passwords as needed.